tcj9/pikpix/README.md

 npm link
 ```

-You can now use the `image-converter` command from anywhere in your terminal.
+You can now use the `pikpix` command from anywhere in your terminal.

 ### Unlink After Testing